raygdev/tech-member-directory-webapp/README.md

 ## App Development Process

+Developers wishing to contribute to development of the webapp need to work from the task list in the Projects folder for the account holding the repository: https://github.com/orgs/casual-coding-atl/projects.

+Experienced coders can select a task and get it assigned.
+Novice coders will need to team with an experienced coder as a mentor and work under the supervision of the mentor coder.

 This section of Readme.md covers basic process to setup a development environment to work on the app.
 Use of Docker images/containers are essential to working on app tasks, on your laptop.

 The App uses [NPM](https://www.npmjs.com/) Node Package Manager to manage it's dependencies and packages.